gfifgfifofich/Engine/README.txt

 To boot this engine up you need:
-1) in engine/components unpack Libraries.rar
+1) in engine/components unpack Libraries.rar // cuz there is too many files, and github allows to upload only 100/time
 2) in Project settings (atleast it is how its done in Visual Studio), add "include" and "libraries" path.
 This directories are located in Libraries.